kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

-If some resources are not allocated yet or reserving an allocated resource fails, the scheduling attempt needs to be aborted and retried at a later time or when the ResourceClaims change.
+If some resources are not allocated yet or reserving an allocated resource fails, the scheduling attempt needs to be aborted and retried at a later time or when the statuses change (same as above).

 #### Unreserve

-The scheduler removes the Pod from the ReservedFor field because it cannot be scheduled after all.
+The scheduler removes the Pod from the ResourceClaimStatus.ReservedFor field because it cannot be scheduled after all.

 ### Cluster Autoscaler